 In the effects of Sativa versus Indica, Sativa dominant strains will tend to have a higher degree of mental stimulation or “cerebral” effects.
 Sativa strains can be described as uplifting, giddy, happy, creative, motivational and energetic.
 Sometimes the effects for some people can be uncomfortable from a potent Sativa.
 For example, evoking anxiety and paranoia.
 While the effects will differ from person to person, they also differ from strain to strain.

 In terms of the effects of Indica dominant strains when discussing Sativa versus Indica, Indica genetics tend to create more of a physical response versus mental.
-Indica strains are often described as physically relaxing, ie a body buzz that encourages rest, appetite and sleep.
+Indica strains are often described as physically relaxing, a body buzz that encourages rest, appetite and sleep.
 Indica effects, while typically very physical, can also serve to put the mind in a more relaxed or even lethargic state.

-Because most strains are hybrids, when talking about Sativa versus Indica, a lot of the time cannabis users will find the experience to be both a combination of both mental and physical effects–the actual ratio or balance of the Sativa to Indica content in a bud has a strong influence over the experience, which may also vary slightly from individual to individual.
+Because most strains are hybrids, when talking about Sativa versus Indica, a lot of the time cannabis users will find the experience to be both.
+A combination of both mental and physical effects.
+The actual ratio or balance of the Sativa to Indica content in a bud has a strong influence over the experience, which may also vary slightly from individual to individual.

-As a generalization, if you seek a more alert and stimulating experience, ie creativity and socialization look for more Sativa dominant strains.
+As a generalization, if you seek a more alert and stimulating experience, creativity and socialization look for more Sativa dominant strains.
 If you want to relax, have a snack and some rest look for more Indica dominant strains.

-Sativa Versus Indica, Growing Plants
+Sativa Growing Plants